Go to main navigation Navigation menu Skip navigation Home page Search

 With Stockholm, I chose a city in one of the most innovative countries worldwide.
 Many great companies and start-up’s made it to the top out of Sweden.
 The culture, the people and the mindset of my Swedish cohort colleagues was the perfect fit for my MBA journey.

-How would you say that the SSE MBA has contributed to your professional and personal development?
+How would you say that the Executive MBA at SSE has contributed to your professional and personal development?

-For sure the program equipped me lots of new skills, theories, and models.
-Every course transported so much new information I could process and reflect on.
-By building up on the foundations, the program manages to create a big picture which gets less blurry after every finished week.
-But carrying on I was able to shape my character and mindset during this intense time.
-I was able to acquire new tools i.e., for solving complex tasks or managing high performing teams.
-Colleagues and managers in my organisation quickly noticed my change and gave me the autonomy needed to utilize my new capabilities.
-After every program week I had a new set of learnings I was able to contribute.
-This led to my promotion as Head of Sales in a multinational company after I finished the MBA program at SSE.
+For sure, the program equipped me with a plethora of new skills, theories, and models.
+Every course transported a wealth of new information that I could process and reflect upon.
+By building upon the foundations, the program successfully creates a comprehensive big picture, which becomes clearer with each passing week.
+Throughout this journey, I was not only able to expand my knowledge but also shape my character and mindset during this intense period.
+I acquired new tools for solving complex tasks and managing high-performing teams.
+My colleagues and managers quickly noticed the positive changes in my approach and granted me the autonomy to utilize my new capabilities.
+After every program week, I had a fresh set of learnings to contribute, which ultimately led to my promotion as Head of Sales at the multinational company Huawei Technologies, upon completing the Executive MBA program at SSE.

-This program is a challenge no one should underestimate.
-It requires discipline and hard work finishing this program beside a fulltime job.
-I always told myself that “You only get out what you put in!”
-And this is the truth.
-If you don’t read the book, prepare the case our build the slide deck, you won’t be able to contribute.
-And in the end, it is not fair to other cohort members because during every course there is a team effort task where everyone needs to contribute something!
-The learnings of all these group work efforts do accompany me since then as it made me realize that even if it was a completely new topic for me, I was able to contribute if I put in the work and prepared.
+This program is a challenge that no one should underestimate.
+It demands discipline and hard work to complete it alongside a full-time job.
+I constantly reminded myself, "You only get out what you put in!"
+And this is the absolute truth.
+If you don’t read the books, prepare the cases, or build the slide decks, you won't be able to contribute effectively.
+Moreover, it is not fair to other cohort members because every course involves team effort tasks where everyone needs to contribute with something.
+The learnings from these group efforts have stayed with me since then, as they made me realize that even if a topic was entirely new to me, I could still make valuable contributions if I put in the work and prepared thoroughly.

 Tell us about your classmates, who where they, and how have they contributed to your learning and broadening of perspectives?